minkcv/vm/docs/memory.md

 ## Memory Map
 - Segments 0 through 63 (inclusive) are general purpose RAM for your program.
 - Segments 64 through 127 (inclusive) are read and written to by the graphics processing unit (GPU) and input processing unit (IPU).
-- Segments 128 through 255 (inclusive) are for static program resources.
-These are typically referred to as ROM in classic systems.
+- Segments 128 through 255 (inclusive) are for read only data that is loaded when the machine starts.

 ### GPU and IPU Map
 - `64.0` through `79.255` (inclusive) are for 256 sprite attributes.
 Each sprite attribute is 16 bytes long.